helgoboss/helgobox/doc/user-guide.md

               and VST3 at once): You can use `*` for matching zero or arbitrary many characters and `?` for matching exactly one arbitrary character.
 E.g. `Pianoteq 7 STAGE.*` would match both `Pianoteq 7 STAGE.dll` (VST2) and `Pianoteq 7 STAGE.vst3` (VST3).
-              Right now, the FX file name is the only thing that makes up the FX ID.
-It's likely that more properties for identifying the correct FX "trigger" will be added in future (e.g. the FX preset name).
+            - **FX preset name:** Maybe the FX file name is not enough for you to decide which preset you want to load.
+              Good news: You can add a preset name as additional criteria!
+E.g. if you have use a sampler, you can load different ReaLearn presets depending on which sample library is loaded into your sampler.
+Just add two links with the same FX file name (e.g. `Kontakt 5.dll`) but different preset names.
+You can also use wildcards here!
         - **&lt;Remove link&gt;:** (Globally) this FX-to-preset link.
         - ***Arbitrary main preset:*** The checkbox tells you to which main preset the FX ID is linked.
 You can change the linked preset by clicking another one.